 10- The amount of writing is bananapants, but you can't write all the time.

 If you want to make it as a writer, you have to give it the time.
-It'll be your part time job and your hobby rolled into one.
-Once you are (kinda) making it as a writer it'll be your full time job and your hobby rolled into one.
-The time itself is an investment to make The Labors of Hercules look like a reasonable alternative plan.
+It'll be your part-time job and your hobby rolled into one.
+Once you are (kinda) making it as a writer, it'll be your full-time job and your hobby rolled into one.
+The time itself is an investment to make the Labors of Hercules look like a reasonable alternative plan to mythological fame.

 I wish I could go back in time and tell myself a gentle "Yes, but..." about all this stuff.
-It would have to be me though.
-As I stepped out of the time pod, and young me realized it was old me and not just some random unhip old dude who didn't know what it meant to have a dream, then old me could say, "Yes...BUT." and young me would listen.
+It would have to be me, though.
+As I stepped out of the time pod, and young me realized it was old me and not just some random unhip old dude who didn't know what it meant to have a dream (because young-me thought only young hip people had dreams), then old me could say, "Yes, you must spend so so so so so much time writing....

 Yes, it takes so so so much time......BUT.....there is a moment of limited returns if one neglects their life balance.
 Just like sacrificing sleep (even to write) has a cost, so does never getting out of the house, never having fun, never relaxing, never seeing friends, never getting exercise.
 Ironically, while sacrificing these things for writing is par for the course, if one sacrifices them too much, one can find one's writing suffering.